-An electrocardiogram (ECG or EKG), is a measurement or test that records electrical activity of the heart using small electrodes usually placed on chest, arms, and legs.
-An EKG may be part of a routine physical exam or it may be used as a test for other forms of heart disease.
+An electrocardiogram (ECG or EKG), is a measurement or test that records the electrical activity of the heart using small electrodes usually placed on chest, arms, and legs.
+An EKG may be part of a routine physical exam, or it might be used as a test for other forms of heart disease.

 EKG’s/ECG’s are safe, relatively quick, painless, inexpensive tests that may be routinely performed as part of routine preventive screenings, or if there is a reason to suspect a heart condition.
 The test may be used as a part of an initial examination to help your physician narrow the scope of the diagnostic process.

 An ECG may also be done for the following reasons: